snnair/aus-exchange-rates/README.md

 4. I could not implement a dynamic rendering of the HTML content for the historical data and present it on the same page.
 I created a separate route for the same.
 I would definitely want to reconsider this so as to facilitate a better UX.
 5. I would also have made fetching the historical exchange rates data asynchronous, using AJAX.
 6. I would also rethink the architecture of the app.
 The current iteration calls the OER API for latest exchange rates everytime the page loads (or re-loads).
 This may end up being expensive with a surge in users/traffic.
 A better approach maybe to cache the results and only call the API periodically.
+7. I could not look into the publisher/subscriber model and think about how it would be implemented.
+I acknowledge that I lack the necessary systems design knowledge.
+I would definitely want to look into it and understand it better.
+It could enable me to think about the scalability of the app in this context.

 The solution also includes a REST API that has two endpoints.
 It responds with latest exchange rates data and historical exchange rates data respectively.
 Therefore, the overall solution is along the full-stack track.
 I tried my best to design it well and think about scalability and did the best I could with the time that I had.